ytkayamura/git-log-diff.vim/README.md

 ## Feature: Display Diff Results

-- In the log buffer, select a commit and press `p` to display the result of `git diff --name-only` in a new buffer.
+- In the log buffer, select a commit and press `p` to display the result of `git diff --name-status` in a new buffer.
-- In the name-only buffer, select a file and press `p` to display the diff of that file in a diff buffer.
+- In the name-status buffer, select a file and press `p` to display the diff of that file in a diff buffer.

 ## Keybinding Example